ARTenshi/robovision_ros2/robovision_4/README.md

 cv::Mat image = cv::imread(argv[1], CV_LOAD_IMAGE_COLOR);
 ```

-and we convert it to a **ROS message**, the type of data that can be send through the ROS framework:
+and we convert it to a **ROS message**, the type of data that can be sent through the ROS framework:

 ```
 sensor_msgs::ImagePtr msg = cv_bridge::CvImage(std_msgs::Header(), "bgr8", image).toImageMsg();